brunorijsman/rift-python/doc/docker.md

 ## Why Docker?

-For the most part, RIFT-Python can be developed, tested, and used on any platform that supports
-Python: not just Linux, but also macOS, Windows, and BSD.
+RIFT-Python can be developed, tested, and used on macOS Mojave (10.14), macOS Catalina (10.15), and Ubuntu Xenial (16.04) Linux.
+Since it is written in Python, it _should_ also work on other platforms including Windows and other Linux distributions, but we have not tested that.

 However, the current implementation of RIFT-Python only supports installing routes in the kernel route table on Linux.
 RIFT-Python will still run on other platforms, but it won't install routes into the kernel and all `show kernel ...` CLI commands will return an error message.

-To allow developers who use macOS or Windows as their development platform to test RIFT-Python interaction with the Linux kernel, we have added some convenience scripts to run RIFT-Python in a Linux container using Docker.
+To allow developers who use macOS as their development platform to test RIFT-Python interaction with the Linux kernel, we have added some convenience scripts to run RIFT-Python in a Linux container using Docker.

 ## Installing Docker